-FOR ALL TEACHERS
+FOR ALL TEACHERS IN AUSTRALIA

 Why on earth did Adam write ‘Restoring Teaching’?